 The first aim of this study was to quantitatively explain the presence of actual built-up areas and their spatial position in the city by means of accessibility indicators and a limited set of other spatial variables.
 The probability maps and the model coefficients reported in the previous section show that by means of our logistic model, we are able to generate localized probability predictions of the presence of built-up areas, which explains the actual pattern with a rather good level of significance.
 We found that, by means of the discriminant analysis, that the order of importance of the selected variables in explaining built-up areas as follows: first the distance from the city centre, then the presence of planning or environmental constraints, followed by the proximity of railway stations and highway exits.
-These findings are no doubt highly relevant for urban, environmental and transportation planning.

 The second aim was to find a quantitative and scientific methodology to define the threshold of influence of different types of infrastructure on the loss of significance of the relevant categorical variables with increasing distances.
 We found that the methodology proposed appears to be a useful and reliable tool to assess these thresholds.
 The obtained results are different, depending on the type of infrastructure and the urban space, and especially on the size of the area of interest.
 This is the size of the minimum bounding rectangle of the municipality borders, very close to the size of the town itself.
 The finding confirms our expectations and can be related, for example, to the studies about the influence of transportation infrastructures on land prices: for example, the impact of the railway is found to have a declining influence with the distance, up to 10,000 km (Debrezion, 2006).
-These outcomes also offer useful input to other studies that deal with the modelling of future land-use patterns and rely on accessibility indicators to define the suitability for specific land-use types (Koomen et al., 2007).
+These outcomes also offer useful input to other studies that deal with the modelling of future landuse patterns and rely on accessibility indicators to define the suitability for specific land-use types (Koomen et al., 2007).

-Another issue to be explicitly mentioned here is that our experiments do not provide a comprehensive study, since they focus only on urban districts at a detailed scale, while neglecting rural areas and differences between, for example, residential or service-oriented built-up areas in cities.
-Moreover, many other variables might be considered as explanatory factors for the localization of built-up areas (in particular, socio-economic variables or zoning regulations).
-Furthermore, we used as an accessibility indicator only Euclidean distances at a spatial scale of 25m by 25m; further experiments using real or weighted network distances, or different measures of accessibility, may be useful in order to take into account, for example, the influence of travel behaviour on urban shape (Geurs et al., 2006).
+Another issue to be explicitly considered is that our experiments do not provide a comprehensive study, since they focus only on urban areas, while neglecting rural areas.
+Moreover, many other variables could be considered as explanatory for the localization of built-up areas.
+Furthermore, we used as an accessibility indicator only Euclidean distances and a spatial scale of 25m by 25 m; further experiments using network distances, or different measures of accessibility are needed, in order to take into account, for example, even the influence of travel behaviour (Geurs et al., 2006).